Brain Tumor Center

 Innovative Technologies and Surgical Techniques for Brain Tumors

-In 1993, the Mischer Neuroscience Institute at Memorial Hermann-Texas Medical Center acquired the region’s first Leksell Gamma Knife®, a stereotactic radiosurgery instrument that resolves brain tumors and other neurological disorders without a traditional “open” surgery.
+In 1993, we helped acquire the region’s first Leksell Gamma Knife®, a stereotactic radiosurgery instrument that resolves brain tumors and other neurological disorders without a traditional “open” surgery.
 To date, our team has treated more than 5,000 patients using the next generation of this groundbreaking minimally invasive tool.

 Other novel technologies available at the Brain Tumor Center include diffusion tensor imaging to map major brain connection pathways in conjunction with functional MRI and MEG imaging tests.